List of American Girl characters: Nicki Fleming

 Nicki Fleming is an animal lover who loves to ski and is living on her family's Colorado ranch.
 Nicki volunteers to train a service dog named Sprocket when her mother cannot fulfill this responsibility due to a pregnancy.
 Nicki also faces friendship difficulties which test her loyalties.
 Nicki was the first Girl of the Year to have two books: Nicki and Thanks to Nicki, both by Ann Howard Creel.
 Nicki was the doll of the year in 2007.
+The Nicki doll has fair skin, light brown hair, blue eyes, and freckles and comes wearing a white top, blue skirt, and brown cowboy boots.
 Her face mold is the Classic mold.

 Mia St. Clair

 Mia was previewed on the November 21, 2007, episode of Oprah.
 The doll was subsequently released on January 1, 2008, with an extensive collection and two books: Mia and Bravo Mia, both written by Laurence Yep.
 Mia's stories chronicle her passion for competitive figure skating, which is at odds with her hockey-playing family.
 Mia is featured in a computer game (Mia Goes For Great!).
 In her books, Mia is a part of a poor family who works hard to ensure that all of their children (Mia and her two brothers) can pursue hockey or figure skating at the local ice rink.
 Mia, while much better at hockey, chooses figure skating instead so she does not live in the shadow of her brothers.
 The Mia doll has light skin, hazel eyes and light red hair.
 She comes in a light grey skirt, a magenta long sleeved sweater with a snowflake printed on the right side, and blue high-top sneakers.
 Her face mold is the Classic mold.

 Chrissa Maxwell

 Chrissa Marie Maxwell and her collection were released on January 1, 2009.
 An accompanying direct-to-DVD film entitled Chrissa Stands Strong based on her story premiered January 5 and became available for purchase the next day.
 Chrissa's books and DVD focus on peer bullying issues.
 Chrissa is portrayed by actress Sammi Hanratty.
 Both books are written by Mary Casanova.
 The Chrissa doll has light skin, blue eyes and dark brown/near black hair.
 She comes in a pink wrap-around long sleeved dress with a floral print.
 Her face mold is the Josefina Montoya mold.